Revolutionizing Your Application

 Let's break down this script:

-• aws ecr get-login-password retrieves an authentication token from ECR.
+retrieves an authentication token from ECR.- The

-• The | (pipe) symbol passes this token to the docker login command.
+(pipe) symbol passes this token to thedocker login

-• --username AWS specifies AWS as the username for ECR.
+specifies AWS as the username for ECR.--password-stdin

-• --password-stdin tells Docker to read the password (authentication token) from standard input.
+tells Docker to read the password (authentication token) from standard input.- The ECR registry URL is constructed using environment variables.

-1. Make the script executable:
+- Make the script executable:

 chmod +x backend-flask/bin/ecr/sign-in